 Employee compensation and benefits primarily consists of (1) cash-based employee compensation and benefits, (2) equity-based compensation, (3) partnership interest-based compensation, (4) carried interest compensation, (5) cash-based incentive fee related compensation and (6) other non-cash compensation.
 Bonus and incentive fee related compensation is generally determined by our management and is discretionary taking into consideration, among other things, our financial results and the employee's performance.
-In addition, various individuals, including certain senior professionals have been awarded partnership interests and and/or restricted stock units ("RSUs").
-These partnership interests grant the recipient the right to certain cash distributions from GCMH Equityholders' profits to (to the extent such distributions are authorized, authorized) and/or to certain net sale proceeds after threshold distributions, resulting in non-cash profits interest compensation expense.
+In addition, various individuals, including certain senior professionals have been awarded partnership interests and/or restricted stock units ("RSUs").
+These partnership interests grant the recipient the right to certain cash distributions from GCMH Equityholders' profits (to the extent such distributions are authorized) and/or to certain net sale proceeds after threshold distributions, resulting in non-cash profits interest compensation expense.
 The Company recognizes compensation expense attributable to the RSUs on a straight-line basis over the requisite service period, which is generally the vesting period.
 Certain employees and former employees are also entitled to a portion of the carried interest and performance fees realized from certain GCM Funds, which is payable upon a realization of the carried interest or performance fees.
-The Company recognizes non-cash compensation expense attributable to the RSUs on a straight-line basis over the requisite service period, which is generally the vesting period.